Community dynamics of sustainable fisheries in the Brazilian Amazon

 An M.S. degree* in environmental studies, geography, planning, political science, sociology, public policy and administration, natural resources, ecology, fisheries or other related discipline is required.
 Substantive experience with social science research or policy is strongly preferred.
 Fluency in Portuguese is necessary to conduct research.
 Candidates with a demonstrated ability to become fluent will be considered.
 Other essential skills include strong writing and verbal communication, a demonstrated competence in basic statistical analysis, and ability to work independently and in a team.

 *Students with B.S. degrees and extensive research experience will be considered.

 For Portuguese speakers for whom English is not your first language, I encourage you to apply if you meet the above criteria and feel confident in your ability to develop your fluency in the English language.

 The research assistantship is available to both US citizens and international candidates through the Department of Forest Resources & Environmental Conservation, Virginia Tech.
 The student will enroll in the Ph.D. degree program in Virginia Tech’s Department of Forest Resources & Environmental Conservation.
 Additional opportunities for affiliation and funding are available through the Global Change Center’s Interfaces of Global Change program.

-Interested students are encouraged to email the following as a single pdf document: 1) a brief cover letter describing their professional background, relevant research experience and interests, career goals, and reasons for seeking a Ph.D. degree, 2) a current curriculum vitae/resume, 3) names and contact information for three references, and 4) an unofficial copy of transcripts and GRE scores directly to me at firstname.lastname@example.org.
+Interested students are encouraged to email the following as a single pdf document: 1) a brief cover letter describing their professional background, relevant research experience and interests, career goals, and reasons for seeking a Ph.D. degree, 2) a current curriculum vitae/resume, 3) names and contact information for three references, and 4) an unofficial copy of transcripts and GRE scores (if you have been able to take them) directly to me at firstname.lastname@example.org.
 Do not submit materials to the Virginia Tech Graduate School at this time.